Create Healthy Environments With a Bachelor’s in Public Health

-This public health degree provides the knowledge, resources and tools needed to design and implement effective health promotion programs — including health education interventions and policies for specific populations within the larger community.
+This public health bachelor’s degree provides the knowledge, resources and tools needed to design and implement health promotion programs — including health education interventions and policies for specific populations within the larger community.
 Public health practitioners focus on the prevention of communicable and chronic diseases, as well as health education and promotion and reducing the impact of environmental hazards.

-Earn Your Public Health Bachelor’s Degree at GCU
+Benefits of Earning Your Public Health Bachelor’s Degree at GCU

-This degree is beneficial for those interested in improving the health and wellness of communities.
-Students will learn fundamental skills in data collection and analysis, communication, community assessment, program planning, implementation and evaluation.
-This degree provides foundational knowledge and broad training skills to prepare graduates for entry-level career opportunities in public health or for further study in public health.
+The Bachelor of Science in Public Health degree can be beneficial for those interested in improving the health and wellness of communities.
+You will be taught fundamental skills in data collection and analysis, communication, community assessment, program planning, implementation and evaluation.
+Our BS in Public Health degree program teaches foundational knowledge and broad training skills that can prepare you to pursue career opportunities in public health or for further study in public health.

 - The history and philosophy of public health